ocsf/ocsf-docs/FAQs/Schema FAQ.md

 Currently the Actor object has a `process` and `user` attribute, where one or the other is in the role of the actor in the activity.
 It also has Optional attributes for User Session, a sibling to User (not Process), `authorizations`, `idp`, and `invoked_by`.

-The `idp` is populated in Audit category event classes, when the actor's identity provider is known and logged with Authentication and related events.
+The `idp` is populated in IAM category event classes, when the actor's identity provider is known and logged with Authentication and related events.

 The `authorizations` attribute is an array of information pertaining to what permissions and privileges the actor has at the time of the event, if known.